 Tijuana River Estuary

 The project utilizes water and sediment quality assessment, microbiology, environmental toxicology, analytical chemistry, and DNA sequencing.
-Our goal is to assist in ongoing efforts to develop both real-time and long-term broad testing / monitoring program resulting in effective mitigation strategies to minimize the human and ecological risk associated with Tijuana River Estuary.
+Our goal is to assist in ongoing efforts to develop both real-time and long-term broad testing/monitoring programs resulting in effective mitigation strategies to minimize the human and ecological risk associated with the Tijuana River Estuary.